berwingan/cryptography_util/RSA/README.md

 #RSA

-Toy algorithm to encrypto and decrypto using the RSA methods of large primes
+Toy algorithm to encrypto and decrypt using the RSA method of large primes

 Set p1 and p2 to large primes.
 Choose a public key.